-After decades of the likes of Shakespeare, Webster and Marlowe creating a thriving theatrical scene in the capital, the playhouses then fell silent until the restoration of the monarchy in 1660.
+After decades of the likes of Shakespeare, Webster and Marlowe creating a thriving theatrical scene in the capital, the playhouses then fell silent for 18 years, until the restoration of the monarchy in 1660.

 Such a move would have been impossible if London had still resided under the rule of a monarch in 1642.
 Theatre and the court had long been intertwined and, from the reign of Elizabeth I onwards, performances put on for the monarch as well as for the ordinary people of the city were frequent.